 What was initially a temporary arrangement became permanent in 1948 when a compulsory purchase order was made by the Ministry of Defence on the village of Tyneham and its surrounding area, which was to become an important military training areas, and which is still in use today by the Armoured Fighting Vehicles Gunnery School.

 Residents were relocated to nearby villages.
-However – having initially believed they would be back in Tyneham after the war, and then learning they could not – some campaigned to return to the village they had grown up in.
+However – having initially believed they would be back in Tyneham after the war had ended, and then learning they could not – some campaigned to return to the village they had grown up in.
 But it was not to be.

 Arthur Grant was the last resident of Tyneham to die in 2010.
 Before he passed away he shared his memories of the village he lived in as a boy: